-Thanks to the Brits, Buddh became Buddha, Mahabhrat became Mahabharata, Chennai became Madras, Mumbai became Bombay, Myanmar became Burma.
+Thanks to the Brits, "Buddh" became Buddha, "Mahabharat" became Mahabharata, Chennai became Madras, Mumbai became Bombay, Myanmar became Burma, etc.

-One of the earliest names of India was "Sindhu" (सिन्धु Sanskrit for large body of water like a river or ocean) .
+One of the earliest names of India was "Sindhu" (सिन्धु Sanskrit for large body of water like a Great River or ocean) and in this case it applied to the Indus River which was retranslated as the Sindhu River.

 The importance of actually knowing.